kluo/edx-documentation/en_us/release_notes/source/studio/index.rst

   fields.
 An error message appears to prevent entry of spaces or characters such as !, ', (, or ).
 (SOL-233)

-* You can now configure LTI components to define whether grading includes learner submissions made after the subsection due date.
-Previously, learners could always submit responses after the due date.
+* For LTI components, you can now set the new **Accept grade past deadline** setting to True or False.
+Previously, grading always included learner submissions that were submitted after the subsection due date.
 (TNL-805)

 ================
 Coming Soon